 Grow on products with a high cellulose content.
 These fungi are also found in soil and on plant debris.

-Sterile mycelia which is white or transparent.
+Sterile mycelia which are white or transparent.
 No fruiting structures are produced by the mycelia.
 Visual identification of these organisms is not possible.
 Often associated with allergic symptoms.

 Fragments Laboratory results are reported to two significant figures for each genus/species count as well as for each total count.
 For this reason, summation of individual concentrations may not equal reported concentration.